audunmb/gutenberg-block-styles/README.md

 **3. Test your changes.**

-Zip up the plugin with your changes and upload to your site, or if you'd prefer, test the changes in real-time using the included [Docker-powered dev environment](DOCKER.md). 🎉
+Zip up the plugin with your changes and upload to your site. 🎉

 ## More Documentation